hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: January 18, Wednesday

+**Today's Progress**: I moved the website to a new orphaned branch inside the yourchoice repository.
+Then, I wrote a small publish script to publish to GitHub pages.

+**Thoughts**: This was a bit tedious.
+Now I'm glad that everything works.

+**Link(s) to work**: [Yourchoice on new GitHub pages](https://actano.github.io/yourchoice/)

 ### Day 13: January 17, Tuesday

 **Today's Progress**: I added a component to show the current state.
 This way, developers know what data they get out of the libray.